Ask the Lawyer

 The Central New York Library Resources Council has acquired the services of an attorney to offer CLRC and its members timely input on intellectual property, digital rights management, vendor contracts, and other legal issues that can impact library operations.
 Questions sent to “Ask the Lawyer!” will be reviewed by CLRC staff and sent to counsel for responses.
 This project is being offered in collaboration with the Western New York Library Resources Council.

 All CLRC member libraries are eligible to participate, as are the member library systems and their member libraries.
 To submit an inquiry to the CLRC “Ask the Lawyer!” service you must complete the Ask the Lawyer!
-Request Form.
+Request Form (find it below).
 Members should provide as much information as possible on the issue to ensure the attorney has the information needed to fully answer the member library’s inquiry.
 Member libraries also have the ability to upload documents that might be helpful in assisting the attorney who is reviewing the issue.
 Prior to completing the form, please check the RAQs: Recently Asked Questions on the WNYLRC website.
 Another library may have already asked the same question.